Butterworth Center & Deere-Wiman House

 • Click here to register for FREE guided tours at 2:30 pm on the 1st Sunday of every month and every Sunday in July and August.

-Tours for groups of 10 are offered by appointment on weekdays.
+Tours for groups of 11 or more are by appointment on weekdays.
+Tour group companies, no matter the size, are also

 Contact meetings@butterworthcenter.com for scheduling meetings or click here for online reservations